 Fulfill responsibilities conscientiously, reliably, and within the scope of their expertise.

-Avoid bias or favoritism in their professional roles, properly disclose and manage potential conflicts of interest, and otherwise anticipate and mitigate circumstances that could lead to the perception of bias or favoritism.
+Recognize, disclose, and properly manage perceived or potential conflicts of interest.

 Respect the confidentiality of student records, personnel matters, search committee deliberations, peer review, and other sensitive information.
 Such information shall only be accessed for bona fide purposes in the faculty member’s professional capacity, not stored or transmitted in a non-confidential manner, and never disclosed except through approved procedures.
 This includes adherence to applicable privacy laws, university policies, and the Family Educational Rights and Privacy Act (FERPA).

-Exercise academic freedom responsibly and in such a way that does not undermine student learning or the University’s education and research mission.
+Exercise the privileges and obligations of academic freedom responsibly, as stated in Montana Board of Regents of Higher Education Policy 302.

 Responsibly steward University resources, grants, contracts, and public funds.